APR vs. Interest Rate: What’s the Difference?

 Quick Answer

 Annual percentage rate (APR) and interest rate both tell borrowers the cost to borrow, and both are represented as a percentage of the amount borrowed.
-However, a loan’s interest rate doesn’t include loan fees, while APR tells you the full cost you’ll pay to borrow on an annual basis, including fees.
+However, a loan’s interest rate doesn’t include loan fees, while its APR tells you the full cost you’ll pay to borrow on an annual basis, including fees.

 Getting a loan typically means paying interest—it's the cost of borrowing money.
 And shopping for the least expensive loan or credit card option involves comparing the cost to borrow among various lenders.
 But if you simply look at the interest rate, are you truly making an accurate comparison?
 Not necessarily.